AlextheYounga/us-federal-code/usc/title-16-conservation/chapter-1-national-parks-military-parks-monuments-and-seashores/subchapter-xcv-santa-monica-mountains-national-recreation-area/sec-460kk.md

 #### References in Text ####

 This Act, referred to in subsecs. (i) and (q)(4), means Pub.
 L. 95–625, Nov.
 10, 1978, 92 Stat.
 3467, as amended, known as the National Parks and Recreation Act of 1978.
-For complete classification of this Act to the Code, see Short Title of 1978 Amendment note set out under section 1 of this title and Tables.
+For complete classification of this Act to the Code, see Short Title of 1978 Act note set out under section 100101 of Title 54, National Park Service and Related Programs, and Tables.

+Sections 1, 2, 3, and 4 of this title, referred to in subsec. (i), were repealed by Pub.
+L. 113–287, §7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding section 100101 of Title 54, National Park Service and Related Programs.

 #### Amendments ####